This is from THE HEART HOSPITAL Baylor Plano, TX website. (Wow, the 'Heart Hospital' sounds impressive)

 Dieters who eat low-carbohydrate, high-protein diets lose weight quickly at first due to water loss.
 When you first stop eating carbs, you lose body water.
 This is because the carbohydrates you eat are stored as glycogen in your muscles and liver.
 Glycogen is heavy with water.
 When you begin to diet and you do not eat carbohydrates, your body taps into these glycogen stores for quick energy.
 As you deplete glycogen, you lose water, and you lose weight, in the form of water, quickly.
 When you begin to eat carbohydrates again, two to four pounds or more of water weight is rapidly regained.

-This is because the carbohydrates you eat are stored as glycogen in your muscles and liver.
+(I love that 'due to water loss' mumbo jumbo.
+Uh huh, so when I lost 70 LBs that was all water huh?
+When my friends Jimmy and Greg lost well over a hundred fifty pounds that was all water---Are YOU KIDDING ME??
+I will concede one point though, when we start a low carb diet there is a diuretic effect, which is why blood pressure drops independently of weight loss, but the vast majority of weight loss is from the utilization of free fatty acids for fuel and these fatty acids come directly form adipocytes (ya fat cells). ' This is because the carbohydrates you eat are stored as glycogen in your muscles and liver.
 Glycogen is heavy with water.'
 This is partly true, but anyone engaged with a low fat, low cholesterol diet will overconsume carbs, glycogen stores will be quickly re-stored and all the excess carbs will now be stored as fat.
 Let me also add that glucogenic amino-acids, free fatty acids and the glycerol backbone of triglycerides can also be used to create glycogen, so we dont even need to consume carbs at all to replete glycogen stores.
 Just for the record, the amount of glycogen stored in the muscle is very little (around 1-3 % of body mass depending on your citation) and about 8 % of the mass of the liver and as an aside the liver is the only organ which can supply other tissues with glycogen.
 'When you begin to diet and you do not eat carbohydrates, your body taps into these glycogen stores for quick energy.'
 Actually, glycogen is often referred to as a 'secondary' fuel source, not primary.
 Yes, your body will tap into these glycogen stores, but when someone lowers their carb intake, the metabolic picture changes and we begin to utilize our primary source of energy which is free fatty acids.'As you deplete glycogen, you lose water, and you lose weight, in the form of water, quickly.
 When you begin to eat carbohydrates again, two to four pounds or more of water weight is rapidly regained.'
 While this is minisculely true, look at what I just stated was the percentage of glycogen in the muscles and liver, 3 % and 8 % respectively.
 Those percentages pertain to the weight of the muscle and the liver, NOT overall body weight.
 Lets look at the weight of a typical liver.
 The average weight of a human liver is about 3 LBs or 1/40th of our bodyweight.
 8 % of 3 pounds equals 0.24 pounds, hardly a lot of weight at all.
 Skeletal muscle comprises 40% of our overall weight.
 Taking into consideration and I'll use the higher percentage of 3 %, this means that 3 % of that 40% consists of glycogen.
 So let's do some simple calculations.
 Using 200 LBs as a guide, this means that in a 200 Lb human; 0.03 x .40 x 200 equals 2.4 LBs.
 Summing all this up, in a 200 LB person, one will see a 2.4 lb weight loss with complete depletion of glycogen stores.
 But we need to account for the fact that water is stored along with glycogen, so how much is stored along with the glycogen and how much weight are we talking about here.
 Any google search will reveal that about 2.7 grams of H2O combine with 1 gram of glycogen.
 Converting 2.4 LBs into grams we get 1088.62 grams.
 Now we need to multiply by 2.7 grams to get the actual grams lost, this equals 2939.27 grams; converting back to pounds we get about 6.5 LBs of water and glycogen weight.
 But we need to add back the glycogen weight as glycogen will be replenished lowering the actual weight lost to 6.5-2.4 = 4.10 LBs.
 So the 2-4 LBs weight loss fits with this calculation.
 Riddle me this, where did my other 65 LBs of weight loss come from...obviously by depleting my fat stores.
 Why do all the self-proclaimed nutritionists always hang their hat on glycogen stores and water loss, it is minuscule at best.)

 High-protein diets are more filling than high-carbohydrate diets because protein foods linger longer in the stomach.
 This satiety factor helps you consume fewer calories so you create a calorie deficit, which causes weight loss.
 The problem is, restrictive high-protein diets, which may have you eating eggs or meat for breakfast, minus the toast and orange juice, will leave you craving carbohydrates.
 This sets you up for overeating carbohydrate-rich foods like sweets, pasta, and breads.